Be Needed as a First Responder with an EMS Degree from Hodges U

 As part of the BMS program, students learn about finance, evaluating human resources and human capital, and they receive an overall background in management and leadership techniques in preparation for managing a company and/or organization.

-While in the program, Nelmes found himself immersed in research for various projects, one in particular that focused on the creation of a best practices security model to be used by the canine program in Nigeria to thwart the efforts of Boko Haram through explosive detection.
+While in the program, Nelmes found himself immersed in research for various projects, one in particular that focused on the creation of a security model to be used by the canine program in Nigeria to thwart the efforts of Boko Haram through explosive detection.

 Looking to broaden his reach in the canine world, he redeployed what he learned and taught from ‘the military’s lessons learned’ in Programs of Instruction (POI) format and transitioned them to select civilians, federal law enforcement, and specialized staff supporting the United States Special Operations Forces (USSOF) community, utilizing and integrating working canine medical care programs.
 As a result, in 2016 he was selected by Special Operations Medical Association (SOMA) to become an instructor and improve its model.